SalihDede/SalihDede/README.md

 ---

-### 🧩 8-Puzzle Solver `2024`
-A\* algorithm-based solver that finds the shortest path to the goal state with a clean user-friendly interface.

-`Java`

----

 ### 🖥️ Multi-Cycle CPU Design `2023`
 Custom multi-cycle CPU for 8-bit data processing: ALU operations, 8 registers, 2-bit cycle counter, instruction decoding control logic.

 `Embedded Systems`

----

-### 🔗 Shortest Path Finder `2023`
-Upload any city graph from CSV and find shortest routes between cities using BFS and DFS algorithms.

-`Java`

 ---